timbender-ncceh/template_project_tracker/README.md

 * etc

 # CUSTOMIZE THIS DOCUMENT AS YOU SEE FIT
-## Hash Tags (#) are used in the markup language to create different heading levels.
-### I believe markup allows for up to 6 different heading levels
+* Hash Tags (#) are used in the markup language to create different heading levels.
+I believe markup allows for up to 6 different heading levels

-# PHOTOS/IMAGES
+* To see the full Markup style guide go to: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax

+## Tables
+## Images / Photos
 Photos and Images can be copied and pasted directly in-line into thie text editor for this README.md file as follows: ![image](https://github.com/timbender-ncceh/template_project_tracker/assets/105810134/16c6e1ed-2708-416c-a7d7-3e8ffdec9af6)

-# TAGGING USERS
+## Tagging Users
 It's possible to tag users who are followers of the repository by typing their username pre-pended with an "@" symbol (i.e. @timbender-ncceh).
 A tagged user will be notified that they have been tagged and where.
 Tagging can be done in most text boxes in GitHub, and if successful the username will show up as a hyperlink.